 Benefits change if a child goes into care for more than eight (8) weeks or in hospital.
 You should inform the Child Benefit Office to protect your benefit payments.

 CHILDREN IN HOSPITAL: If your child goes into care (or residential care for more than 12 weeks) it can affect your benefit payments.

 Accommodation paid for by your local council is also termed as 'residential care'.
-Note: Residential care is not the same as standard care.
+Note that residential care is not the same as standard care.

 Your child may get placed in residential care if he or she has a mental or physical disability.
 If the child spends less than one year abroad then the hospital can also be overseas.